tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 - Could help with scalability of blockchains and security of SPV

 - Satoshi didn't go into the details of how it could be done

 +++

-## Full node vs SPV client

-A full Bitcoin node contains the following details:
-- every block
-- every transaction that has ever been sent
-- all the unspent transaction outputs (UTXOs)

-+++

-An SPV client, however, contains :
-- a block header with transaction data relative to the client including other transactiosn required to compute the Merkle root or
-- just a block header with no transactions

-+++